-SENATE BILL SUMMARY (DIFFERENCES FROM HOUSE VERSION NOTED) HOUSE BILL SUMMARY IMPACT CBO SCORE(S) the ACA marketplace of \$101B.
-Not included in Senate Finance Bill SEC.
-44301 (House E&amp;C Cmte.): Expanding and clarifying the exclusion for orphan drugs under the drug negotiation program • Adds language to IRA/Medicare Drug Negotiation program, specifying HHS should not take into account time period when small molecule or biologic is designated as an orphan drug w one or more rare disease (for purpose of determining when a drug is eligible for negotiation (7 years and 11 years respectively) Redefines orphan drug exception to include drugs approved for "one or more rare diseases or conditions."
+SENATE BILL SUMMARY (DIFFERENCES HOUSE BILL SUMMARY IMPACT CBO SCORE(S) FROM HOUSE VERSION NOTED) Not included in Senate Finance Bill SEC.
+44301 (House E&C Cmte.): Expanding and clarifying the exclusion for orphan drugs under the drug negotiation program Adds language to IRA/Medicare Drug Negotiation program, specifying HHS should not take into account time period when small molecule or biologic is designated as an orphan drug w one or more rare disease (for purpose of determining when a drug is eligible for negotiation (7 years and 11 years respectively) Redefines orphan drug exception to include drugs approved for "one or more rare diseases or conditions."
 Applies for price applicability year January 1, 2028 and beyond.
 Undermines IRA/Medicare drug negotiation program by expanding a key exception for orphan drugs for rare diseases.
-This allows more drugs with higher gross Medicare spend to be exempted from Medicare Drug Negotiation; Clarifies that the amount of time an orphan drug is on the market is not counted toward the standard time limit for becoming eligible for negotiation.
-HOUSE BILL CBO SCORE: The provision proposed by the House bill would increase federal spending by \$4.9 billion over ten years (2025-2034).
+This allows more drugs with higher gross Medicare spend to be exempted from Medicare Drug Negotiation; Clarifies that the amount of time an orphan drug is on the market is not counted toward the standard time limit for becoming eligible for negotiation. • HOUSE BILL CBO SCORE: The provision proposed by the House bill would increase federal spending by \$4.9 billion over ten years (2025-2034).
 Not included in Senate Finance Bill SEC.
-44302 (House E&C Cmte.): Streamlined enrollment processes for • HOUSE BILL CBO SCORE: The provision proposed by the
+44302 (House E&C Cmte.): Streamlined enrollment processes for eligible out-of-state providers under Medicaid and CHIP Requires states to adopt and implement a process to allow an "eligible out-of-state provider" to furnish care under the state plan or waiver of such plan, for "qualifying individuals."
+Without screening/enrollment beyond the minimum information (e.g., NPI), and is an enrolled Medicare provider, w no FWA risk.
+HOUSE BILL CBO SCORE: The provision proposed by the House bill would increase federal spending by \$220 million over ten years (2025-2034).